yazdanbhd/Terraform-to-Kubernetes/README.md

-# Setting up a QEMU/KVM Virtual Machine with Libvirt using Terraform
+# Setting up a QEMU/KVM Virtual Machine with Libvirt using Terraform then Deploy Kubernetes on them.

 This guide will help you set up a virtual machine using QEMU/KVM with libvirt through Terraform.